-1. If the arbitrator finds that the disciplinary action was taken for reasonable cause, he or she shall sustain the action.
+- b.
+Remedies All Disciplinary Actions (Other than Discharge) - 1.
+If the arbitrator finds that the disciplinary action was taken for reasonable cause, he or she shall sustain the action. - 2.
+Suspensions/Reductions all or a portion of the period of time the employee was removed from duty as determined by the arbitrator.

-2. Suspensions/Reductions

-If the action is modified or rescinded, the employee shall be entitled to restoration of pay and/or fringe benefits in a manner consistent with the arbitrator's decision.
+If the action is modified or rescinded, the appellant shall be entitled to restoration of pay and/or fringe benefits in a manner consistent with the arbitrator's decision.

 - c.
 Remedies Discharges - 1.
-If the arbitrator finds that the order of discharge should be modified, the employee shall be restored to a position in his or her former class subject to forfeiture of pay and fringe benefits for all or a portion of the period of time the employee was removed from duty as determined by the arbitrator.
+If the arbitrator finds that the order of discharge should be modified, the employee shall be restored to a position in his or her former class subject to forfeiture of pay and fringe benefits for